Briton Hadden: Founding Time magazine

-Illness and death
+Death

-In December 1928, Hadden became ill.
-He died two months later, most likely of streptococcus viridans, which had entered his bloodstream, causing sepsis and ultimately the failure of his heart.
-Before he died, Hadden signed a will, which left all of his stock in Time Inc. to his mother and forbade his family from selling those shares for 49 years.
+Hadden died on February 27, 1929, at the age of 31.
+His cause of death is most likely due to streptococcus viridans, which had entered his bloodstream two months prior, causing sepsis and ultimately the failure of his heart.
+Before his death, Hadden signed a will, which left all of his stock in Time Inc. to his mother and forbade his family from selling those shares for 49 years.
 Within a year of Hadden's death, Luce formed a syndicate, which succeeded in gaining hold of Hadden's stock.

 Legacy

 Luce took Hadden's name off the masthead of Time within two weeks of his death.
 In the next 38 years, he delivered more than 300 speeches around the world, mentioning Hadden four times.
 Luce acquired control of Hadden's papers, and he kept them at Time Inc., where no one outside the company was allowed to view the papers as long as Luce lived.
 Throughout his life, Luce repeatedly claimed credit for Hadden's ideas in public speeches and in Time magazine.

-Luce presided over the growth of the Time-Life empire, and donated funds towards the construction of a building at 202 York Street in New Haven, Connecticut that would eventually become the Yale Daily News' new home.
+Luce presided over the growth of the Time-Life empire, and donated funds towards the construction of a building at 202 York Street in New Haven, Connecticut, that would eventually become the Yale Daily News' new home.
 The office is today called the Briton Hadden Memorial Building.